Asadu43/Biconomy_Fusion/FAQ.md

 ### Can I use this in production?

 Yes!
-Biconomy Fusion Mode is production-ready:
+Biconomy Gasless Transfer is production-ready:
 - ✅ Audited contracts
 - ✅ Battle-tested
 - ✅ Used by major dApps